micheleugolini/devicetomostsuitablestation/README.md

     To run the unit test of the solution run
     python -m unittest unittests.testcomputemostsuitable
+    also here if on macOS or Linux use python3 instead if you don't have configured
+    python3 as standard

 - Deployed version of the solution as Google Cloud Function
     Before start: